Judy Says: Back in One Hour!

 “We found a previously healthy bowel grey and friable,” he explains to Cliff later in Judy’s room so that both can hear the news in person, not over the impersonal phone.
 Judy seems comatose.
 “We had to excise her intestines from the duodenum down to her descending colon.
 Unfortunately, Mr. Taylor your wife cannot live without bowels.
 We will of course keep her comfortable.”
 Cliff reels.
 Judy cannot die.
 This crisis is all supposed to be over.

-Amazon Biofeedback Book Launch Book Review Books Bookstores Brain injury Brain Treatment CHI Computers and Internet Concussion is Brain Injury Emotions Event Eye Surgery Gamma Gamma AVE Goodreads Health Health care Heart Internet iUniverse Lifeliner LORETA Marketing NaNoWriMo News Personal Photography Podcast Poem Politics Psychology Today PTSD Publishing Reading She Social Media Squidoo Toronto Twitter Update Vision Website Writing
+Amazon Biofeedback Book Launch Book Review Books Bookstores Brain injury Brain Treatment CHI Computers and Internet Concussion is Brain Injury dailyprompt Emotions Event Eye Surgery Gamma Gamma AVE Goodreads Health Health care Heart Internet iUniverse Lifeliner LORETA Marketing NaNoWriMo News Personal Photography Podcast Poem Politics PTSD Publishing Reading She Social Media Squidoo Toronto Twitter Update Vision Website Writing

 Kindly Support My Writing